OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/aisp/Beneficiaries.md

 ### Resource Definition

-A resource that contains a set of elements that describes the list of beneficiaries(trusted and ordinary) linked to a specific account (AccountId).
+A resource that contains a set of elements that describes the list of beneficiaries linked to a specific account (AccountId).

+The beneficiaries may be Trusted Beneficiaries as well as other types of beneficiaries as indicated by the `BeneficiaryType` flag.

 An account (AccountId) may have no beneficiaries set up, or may have multiple beneficiaries set up.